urbit/docs/userspace/tudumvc/hosting-on-urbit.md

 The build folder is ready to be deployed.
 ```
-You may also notice that you have a new, /build sub-folder in your /react-hooks folder.
-This is where the minified files live.
-You'll need to copy the **_contents_** of this /build sub-folder into a folder that we'll make in our /devops/app folder to then sync it to your Urbit.
+`yarn build` creates a /build sub-folder in the /react-hooks folder, to house the minified version of the app.
+If we copy the contents of the /build sub-folder somewhere on our Urbit, we can host it using the existing `%file-server` functionality.
+Conventionally, web content hosted by a %gall agent (which is where we're going with this tutorial) should be stored in the /app folder of an Urbit, in a sub-directory with the same name as the %gall agent.
+Since we're not using a gall agent yet, we'll create an /app/hooks-todo folder to mirror the name of the app as set in the [`package.json` file](https://github.com/rabsef-bicrym/tudumvc/blob/ea4f7ab12a4e33de15da7e2c1083fddbc9d44bdd/src-lesson2/react-hooks/package.json#L2).

-Make a folder called /devops/app/todomvc, then use your sync routine (from /devops, `bash dev.sh ~/your/path/home`) to sync the new folder to your Fake Ship.
-Lastly, run `|commit %home` in your Fake Ship's dojo.
+Using our sync routine (from /devops, `bash dev.sh ~/your/path/home`) to sync the new folder and contents to the Fake Ship we can then uptake the files into the urbit using `|commit %home` in the Fake Ship's dojo.

-**NOTE:** You could alternatively make your folder /devops/app/hooks-todo and save yourself some trouble for the next section of this lesson, or rename your build folder but we're going to assume you didn't.

-Ok - something bad just happened.
-You received an error message terminating in something like:
+If you're following along on your own ship, you probably (`.ico` file type support coming soon) received an error message terminating in something like:
 ```hoon
 [%error-validating /app/todomvc/favicon/ico]
 [%validate-page-fail /app/todomvc/favicon/ico %from %mime] [%error-building-cast %mime %ico]
 [%no-file %mar %ico]
 ```
-Your Urbit was unable to interpret the file type .ico (or the favicon icon for TodoMVC) and it made your ship mad.
-Note that the error message ends by saying that there is `%no-file %mar %ico`.
-The /mar folder in our Urbit consists of files that help interpret non-hoon file types into hoon-legible files.
-To date, no one has written an `%ico` interpreting file, but maybe you could be the first!
-Take a look at /mar/png.hoon if you'd like and consider how you might build an `ico.hoon` file.
+Urbit is currently unable to interpret the file type .ico (or the favicon icon for TodoMVC).
+The error message ends by saying that there is `%no-file %mar %ico`.
+The /mar folder on Urbit consists of files that help interpret non-hoon file types into hoon-legible files.
+To date, no one has written an `%ico` interpreting file ([not true, but not merged yet](https://github.com/urbit/urbit/pull/4833)).
+Take a look at `/mar/png.hoon` if you'd like and consider how you might build an `ico.hoon` file (or take a look at the linked pull request in the prior sentence).

-Rather than dealing with that here, however, just do the following:
+This tutorial isn't intended to cover /mar files, though, so we'll just avoid the issue by:
-1. Stop your sync process, if it's still running (`CTRL-C` in the terminal running the sync process).
+1. Stopping the sync process, if it's still running (`CTRL-C` in the terminal running the sync process).
-2. Delete favicon.ico from the `@/docs/userspace/tudumvc/devops/app/todomvc` folder.
+2. Deleting favicon.ico from the `/devops/app/hooks-todo` folder.
-3. Replace your Fake Ship
+3. Replacing the Fake Ship with the backup -
     * `CTRL+D` to shut down the ship
     * `rm -r nus` to delete the current version
     * `cp -r nus-bak nus` to replace our Fake Ship
-    * `@/docs/userspace/tudumvc/urbit nus` to run it again
+    * `./urbit nus` to run it again
-4. Restart the sync process (`bash dev.sh ~/your/path/home`).
+4. Restarting the sync process (`bash dev.sh ~/urbit/nus/home` from /devops).
 5. `|commit %home` again.

 Everything should complete this time.
 Now to to host these files to the Earth web using our Urbit.

-### Hosting Earth Web Files from Urbit {#lesson-hosting-files-from-urbit}
+### Hosting Earth Web Files from Urbit {#hosting-files-from-urbit}
-To host Earth web files this, you'll want to use the `%file-server` %gall agent, though you could theoretically work with %eyre directly.
+Urbit has a %gall agent prebuilt for hosting Earth web data, called `%file-server`, though we could theoretically work with %eyre directly.

 #### %gall agent Communications
-Urbit's %gall services (also known as agents or, less precisely, apps) are programs with a rigorously defined structure of a core with 10 arms. %gall agents are basically [microservices](https://en.wikipedia.org/wiki/Microservices) with a built-in database structure for managing their own data.
+Urbit's %gall services (also known as agents) are programs with a rigorously defined structure of a core with 10 arms. %gall agents are basically [microservices](https://en.wikipedia.org/wiki/Microservices) with a built-in database structure for managing their own data.

 %gall agents' standardization of style is complimented by a standardization of handling by the agent management vane (or kernel module) of Urbit, called %gall.
 The benefit of these standards is that it effectively makes all agents and vanes interoperable through a rigorously defined protocol.
 These methods take two forms:
 * pokes
 * quips of cards
   * **NOTE:** A poke is, itself, a sub-type of card that can be passed to an agent.
+Nonetheless, common parlance distinguishes them, at least nominally.

-We'll spend more time later talking about pokes and cards, but for now we can suffice to say that a poke is input to a specific %gall agent and a card is a method for communicating data and instructions to be provided to a %gall agent or %arvo vane from another %gall agent or %arvo vane. pokes are handled in the `++  on-poke` arm of a given %gall agent; it just makes sense.
+This tutorial spends more time later talking about pokes and cards, but for now we can suffice to say that a poke is an input of data and instructions to a specific %gall agent and a card is a communication of data and instructions to a %gall agent or %arvo vane from another %gall agent or %arvo vane. pokes are handled in the `++  on-poke` arm of a given %gall agent; it just makes sense.

-We're going to use a poke from the dojo to tell `%file-server` to start serving our TodoMVC Earth web app, so let's take a look at how that agent expects us to communicate with it.
+To get the default version of TodoMVC running off of our Urbit, we're going to use a poke from the dojo to tell `%file-server` to start serving the files from /app/hooks-todo.

-#### `/sur/file-server.hoon` {#lesson-sur-file-server}
+#### `/sur/file-server.hoon` {#sur-file-server}
 %gall agents are frequently accompanied by a /sur file that specifies a few types that the agent can recognize.
 Chief amongst these types, for our understanding, is the action type.
 It's completely unnecessary for an agent to even have an action type, but by convention most agents with complex poke structures have a type called action (at least), and perhaps some others as well.
 These will commonly be accompanied by a /mar file that can help mold nouns of various types (JSON for instance) into the correct structure for the action (or other) poke type.

-The action type specification in a /sur file effectively tells us what kind of (action) pokes, or what kind of input we can provide that specific agent.
-Open the file /sur/file-server.hoon and take a look at the definition of action:
+The action type specification in a /sur file effectively specifies what kind of (action) pokes, or what kind of input can be provided to that specific agent.
+The file `/sur/file-server.hoon` contains the following type:
 ```hoon
 +$  action
   $%  [%serve-dir url-base=path clay-base=path public=? spa=?]